 The slightly different spelling of Pallav, Pallab, is used in Bangladesh and Eastern India while the feminine form of the name is Pallavi.

-Perry could be Welsh or English in origin, and it means pear tree.
+Perry could be English or Welsh in origin, and it means pear tree.

 Perry is also the name of a traditional alcoholic drink made from pears, similar to the cider made from apples.